FORGE'd in FIRE II: The Formation of Magnetically-Dominated Quasar Accretion Disks from Cosmological Initial Conditions: Structure of the Velocity Fields

 These are exactly the predicted structures for ``slow'' $m=1$ modes in nearly-Keplerian potentials, which are well-studied and (at least in linear theory) can persist indefinitely \citep{tremaine:slow.keplerian.modes,bacon:m31.disk,hopkins:slow.modes}.
 It is important to note that these are unique among global/large-scale modes in the orbit structure: other modes, e.g.\ $m=2$ bars or higher $m>2$, are damped as $r\rightarrow 0$, but for slow $m=1$ modes there is essentially zero energetic cost of the mode propagating inwards as it just involves coherent alignment of already-eccentric orbits.
 The pattern speed is set by the ``driving'' of the eccentric mode: namely, the motion of the parent gas complex which is being tidally stripped by the SMBH to fuel the accretion event and form the disk in the first place.
 That complex both torques the disk directly (as its mass is larger than that of the SMBH and most of the complex lies outside the BHROI), and provides the newly-infalling gas which follows the trajectory of its parent cloud (itself on an effectively hyperbolic orbit) as it passes through some impact parameter or pericenter $b_{\rm complex}$.
 The cloud complex therefore drives a characteristic (lagging) pattern frequency $\Omega_{\rm eff} \sim |\delta v| / b_{\rm complex} \sim \sigma_{\rm galaxy} / b_{\rm complex} \sim 200\,{\rm km\,s^{-1}} / {\rm a\ few\ pc} \sim 10^{-12}\,{\rm s^{-1}}$, i.e.\ precession on a $\sim 10^{4}\,$yr timescale.

-This means that in an {\em instantaneous} sense, for any given gas parcel, its radial (inflow/outflow) velocity is dominated by where it is instantaneously in its eccentric orbit.
-This is clear in Fig.~\ref{fig:vfields.lines}.
+This means that in an {\em instantaneous} sense, for a given gas parcel in the outer disk, its radial (inflow/outflow) velocity is dominated by where it is instantaneously in its eccentric orbit.
+This is clear in the face-on projections of the velocity streamlines in Figs.~\ref{fig:vfields.lines}-\ref{fig:vfields.inflow.outflow.largescales}.
 But to leading order, these orbits are of course closed and their radial flow cancels over the course of the full orbit, so we stress that this should not be conflated with the systematic or {\em net} inflows feeding accretion or outflows ejecting material from the nucleus.
 Instead, as expected, the combination of some shocks/dissipation (which break the exact symmetries of the eccentric orbits), plus non-zero local turbulent/Reynolds/Maxwell stresses, means that there is a non-zero torque on the gas which causes a systematic {\em net} inflow/accretion of gas.
-But it is worth noting that the leading-order description of the disk is not a perturbed circular disk, but a perturbed eccentric disk.
+But it is worth noting that the leading-order description of the outermost disk is not a perturbed circular disk, but a perturbed eccentric disk.
+However, the fact that there is also clearly less-coherent/global more ``turbulence''-like cells or eddies in the inner disk ($R\lesssim 0.01\,$pc) with coherence length $\sim H$ in the midplane and $|\delta {\bf v}_{z}| \sim |\delta {\bf v}_{R} |$ is evident in the edge-on projections in Figs.~\ref{fig:vfields.lines} \&\ \ref{fig:vfields.lines.rho}.